 I received my PhD from Yale University.
 My advisor was Brian Scassellati, and our lab was called the “Social Robotics Lab,” emphasizing the kinds of AI necessary for robots to understand and interact with human beings.
 I think it is safe to say that no robots currently understand us.

 Can you describe your research focus in more detail?
 Is your current research path what you always had in mind for yourself, or has it evolved?

 My most recent research – which was a little while ago, because I’m only just returning to academia – was on AI techniques for games.
 I had drifted from intention recognition for robots to intention recognition within virtual worlds, which I think is more tractable, not to mention that games are a passion of mine.
 I think it takes time to learn what really matters to you.
 At the moment, what matters to me is teaching, at least on a professional level.
 I may combine my passions of teaching and gaming in the future.

 What courses/subjects do you teach?

 At other institutions, I have taught artificial intelligence, games, introductory web programming, and more specialized flavors of AI.
-At Northeastern University, I’ve taught theory of computation, algorithms, and a variety of introductory courses for incoming students ranging from first-year undergraduates to first-year master’s students.
+At Northeastern University, I’ve taught theory of computation, algorithms, AI, and a variety of introductory courses for incoming students ranging from first-year undergraduates to first-year master’s students.
 I enjoy the challenge of making clear the value of the math and theory to a skeptical, pragmatic audience.

 What do you enjoy most about what you teach?
 Is there anything notable about the kind of students that you teach?